danielharrell/open-eyes-lect-2017-18/Open.md

 then why are these cases of being open rather than cases of being closed?
-Or more exactly, cases of being closed that look open, and even have that look not merely, but truly, in an appearance of openness to be praised.
+Or more exactly, cases of being closed that look open, and even have that look not merely, but truly, in an appearance of openness to be praised?

 Or to ask this question from another direction, suppose the difference between true openness and mere openness is